-\$ '000 2021 2020
+\$ '000 2023 2022

+Balance at 1 July 8 18

-Additions 28 30
+Additions 37

-Accretion of interest (1) (1)

-Payments (9) (1)
+Payments (8) (10)

-Balance at 30 June 18 28
+Balance at 30 June 37 8

 Classified as:

-Current 10 10

-Non Current 8 18
+Current 2 8

+Non-current 35 -

 The maturity analysis of lease liabilities is included in Note 13.

 The Group had total cash outflows for leases of \$6K.
 The following are the amounts recognised in profit or loss:

-Depreciation expense of Right-of-Use Assets 9 2
+Depreciation expense of right-of-use assets (8) 10

-Interest expense on lease liabilities 1 1

-Expense relating to short term leases 3
+Total amount recognised in profit or loss (8) 10

-Note 17.
+Note 16.
 Superannuation

-The Council makes employer superannuation contributions in respect of its employees to Statewide Super (formerly Local Government Superannuation Scheme).
+The Council makes employer superannuation contributions in respect of its employees to Hostplus Super (formerly Statewide Super).
 There are two types of membership, each of which is funded differently.
 Permanent and contract employees of the South Australian Local Government sector with Salarylink benefits prior to 24 November 2009 have the option to contribute to the Accumulation section and/or Salarylink.
 All other employees (including casuals) have all contributions allocated to the Accumulation section.

-Accumulation only Members
+Accumulation only members

 Accumulation only members receive both employer and employee contributions on a progressive basis.
-Employer contributions are based on a fixed percentage of ordinary time earnings in accordance with superannuation guarantee legislation (9.50% in 2020/21; 9.50% in 2019/20).
+Employer contributions are based on a fixed percentage of ordinary time earnings in accordance with superannuation guarantee legislation (10.50% in 2022/23; 10.00% in 2021/22).
 No further liability accrues to the Council as the superannuation benefits accruing to employees are represented by their share of the net assets of the Fund.

-Salarylink (Defined Benefit Fund) Members
+Salarylink (Defined Benefit Fund) members

 Salarylink is a defined benefit scheme where the benefit payable is based on a formula determined by the member's contribution rate, number of years and level of contribution and final average salary.
 Council makes employer contributions to Salarylink as determined by the Fund's Trustee based on advice from the appointed Actuary.
-The rate is currently 6.3% (6.3% in 2019/20) of "superannuation" salary.
+The rate is currently 6.3% (6.3% in 2020/21) of "superannuation" salary.

 In addition, Council makes a separate contribution of 3% of ordinary time earnings for Salarylink members to their Accumulation account.
 Employees also make member contributions to the Salarylink section of the Fund.
-As such, assets accumulate in the Salarylink section of the Fund to meet the member's benefits, as defined in the Trust Deed, as they accrue.
+As such, assets accumulate in the Salarylink section of the Fund to meet the member's benefits, as defined in the Trust Deed, as they accrue